niosoo22/mcp-for-security/readme.md

 ### Nuclei MCP Server
 Template-based vulnerability scanner with an extensive library of security checks.

+### ScoutSuite MCP Server
+Performs a multi-service cloud security audit by analyzing cloud configurations and highlighting potential misconfigurations and risks based on best practices.

 ### shuffledns MCP
 High-speed DNS brute-forcing and mass subdomain resolution tool to quickly discover valid subdomains using custom resolvers and wordlists.